mattermost/mattermost-load-test-ng/docs/faq.md

 Note that in both cases, `ClusterConfig.MaxActiveUsers` should be set to `AgentInstanceCount * UsersConfiguration.MaxActiveUsers`.

+### How many users does an agent support?

+For an agent running in a `c5.xlarge` instance in AWS (X CPU, Y RAM), 2000 users is the sweet spot.

 ### Can I use a pre-existing Mattermost or database deployment?

 Yes, you can use an existing Mattermost deployment, or just the database portion.